CS5008Fall2025/homework-sorts-jroberge16/Report.md

 Give the worst and best case time-complexity, and examples that would generate them.

 * Best Case: $O(n)$, the array is already sorted `(0,1,2,3,4,5)`
 * Worst Case: $O(nLog(n))$.
 The worst case for this is tricky and is all dependent on how the array is broken up before the merge step.
-Specifically, we can say that it is the worst case if each sub array needs to be perform the maximum number of swaps at each merge step.
-For example let say we have the following runs the at we are merging `(0, 2, 4, 6)` and (`1, 3, 5, 7)`.
+Specifically, we can say that it is the worst case if each sub array needs to perform the maximum number of swaps at each merge step.
+For example, let say we have the following runs the at we are merging `(0, 2, 4, 6)` and (`1, 3, 5, 7)`.
 This array will have to make a comparison as each step and thus abstracted out to larger process would result in a time complexity of $O(n*Log(n))$.
 Merge sort is an adaptive algorithm and given the example array we cannot exploit any natural order within the elements.
 [7]

 <hr>